WVURAIL/dspira-lessons/newpost.md

 permalink: /newpost/
 ---

+These are instruction and a simple template to start creating a new post!

-# Syntax hints for post formatting
+## Syntax hints for post formatting

 All post files must begin with *front matter* which is typically used to set a layout or other meta data.
 For a simple example this can just be empty: